Emergent geometry and duality in the carbon nucleus

 {\it We are grateful for discussions with members of the Nuclear Lattice Effective Field Theory Collaboration as well as Scott Bogner, Jerry Draayer, Martin Freer, Heiko Hergert, Morten Hjorth-Jensen, and Witek Nazarewicz.
 We acknowledge funding by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) and the NSFC through the funds provided to the Sino-German Collaborative Research Center TRR110 ``Symmetries and the Emergence of Structure in QCD'' (DFG Project ID 196253076 - TRR 110, NSFC Grant No. 12070131001), the Chinese Academy of Sciences (CAS) President's International Fellowship Initiative (PIFI) (Grant No. 2018DM0034), Volkswagen Stiftung (Grant No. 93562), the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (ERC AdG EXOTIC, grant agreement No. 101018170) and the U.S. Department of Energy (DE-SC0013365 and DE-SC0021152) and the Nuclear Computational Low-Energy Initiative (NUCLEI) SciDAC-4 project (DE-SC0018083) as well as computational resources provided by the Gauss Centre for Supercomputing e.V. (www.gauss-centre.eu) for computing time on the GCS Supercomputer JUWELS at J{\"u}lich Supercomputing Centre (JSC) and special GPU time allocated on JURECA-DC as well as the Oak Ridge Leadership Computing Facility through the INCITE award ``Ab-initio nuclear structure and nuclear reactions''.}

 {\bf Author Contributions} S.~S. performed the theoretical work, adapted codes developed by the NLEFT collaboration, and performed the required lattice MC simulations.
 T.~L., D.~L., and U.-G.~M. supervised the direction of the research.
 All authors were involved in the writing, editing, and review of this work. \\ \\ {\bf Author Information} The authors declare no competing financial interests.
-Correspondence and requests for materials should be addressed to meissner@hiskp.uni-bonn.de.